Curriculum & Academic Standards

-Annually, Junior Achievement-Rocky Mountain, Inc., (JA) reaches more than 100,000 students.
-We do this through relevant and innovative curriculum that begins in elementary school and continues on through high school.
-Students learn how they can impact the world around them as individuals, workers and consumers.
-In the middle and high school years, the focus shifts to our key content areas of entrepreneurship, financial literacy and work readiness.
+Annually, Junior Achievement-Rocky Mountain, Inc., (JA) reaches more than 125,000 students.
+We do this through relevant and innovative volunteer-delivered curriculum that helps students become entrepreneurial, financially literate and work ready.
 Download this brochure for more detailed information about the ways JA programs address these critical content areas.

 JA is designed to complement what you teach in the classroom every day.
 Better yet, our programs meet the Colorado Academic Standards adopted by the State Board of Education in December 2009.
 Worldwide Instructional Design compared the new Colorado Academic Standards and found that Junior Achievement’s programs correlate well with the new standards.
 The programs especially match the Financial Literacy, Social Studies, Mathematics, Reading, Writing and Communication standards.